 Online Legal Complaint

-Lodge a complaint against an Estate Agent
+Lodge a complaint against a Property Practitioner

 A guideline for using the online complaints lodgement process is provided below.
 Once the online complaint has been duly submitted, the complainant will immediately receive an e-mail acknowledging receipt thereof.